-- 1. Remove the rubber plug from the front cover drain port (right or left side, depending on the intended drain trap mounting). - 2.
+- 1. Remove the rubber plug from the right side of the front cover drain port. - 2.
 Secure Hose A to front cover drain port with a red hose clamp.
-Route hose to rear side panel grommet hole.
+Route hose to rear side panel grommet hole. - 3.
+Cut and remove 1/4 inch from the end of the drain port on the rubber elbow. - 4.
+Insert Tube 1 into rubber elbow drain port and secure with silver hose clamp.
+Angle tube outward toward front of furnace.